How To Create a Proposal On Upwork That Wins Jobs (With Examples)

 8. Testimonials or case studies

 When submitting a proposal on Upwork, you have the option to add attachments.
-These attachments can be specific work samples or case studies that aren’t on your portfolio.
+These attachments can be specific work samples or case studies that aren’t in your portfolio.
 If you have any client testimonials that are relevant to the job, you could copy and paste them into your proposal.

 9. Terms and conditions